wfjm/w11/tools/tests/divtst/README.md

-## divtst: a test program testing DIV instruction response
+## divtst: a program testing DIV instruction response

 The `divtst` program tests the `DIV` instruction with a set of test cases and checks whether the response agrees with the expected values.